Skip to Main Content

 • Cultural and other type of bias -- we all have biases, whether we are conscience of them or not.
 Bias is when a person, place, event, or thing is viewed or shown in a consistently inaccurate way.
 Bias is usually negative, though one can have a positive bias as well, especially if that bias reflects your reliance on research that only support your hypothesis.
 When proof-reading your paper, be especially critical in reviewing how you have stated a problem, selected the data to be studied, what may have been omitted, the manner in which you have ordered events, people, or places, how you have chosen to represent a person, place, or thing, to name a phenomenon, or to use possible words with a positive or negative connotation.
 NOTE: If you detect bias in prior research, it must be acknowledged and you should explain what measures were taken to avoid perpetuating that bias.
 For example, if a previous study only used boys to examine how music education supports effective math skills, describe how your research expands the study to include girls.

 • Fluency in a language -- if your research focuses, for example, on measuring the perceived value of after-school tutoring among Mexican-American ESL [English as a Second Language] students and you are not fluent in Spanish, you are limited in being able to read and interpret Spanish language research studies on the topic or to speak with these students in their primary language.
-This deficiency should be acknowledged.
+This limitation should be acknowledged.

 Structure and Writing Style

-Information about the limitations of your study are generally placed either at the beginning of the discussion section of your paper so the reader knows and understands the limitations before reading the rest of your analysis of the findings, or, the limitations are outlined at the conclusion of the discussion section as an acknowledgement of the need for further study.
+Information about the limitations of your study are generally placed either at the beginning of the discussion section of your paper so the reader knows and understands them before reading the rest of your analysis of the findings, or, the limitations are outlined at the conclusion of the discussion section as an acknowledgement of the need for further study.
 Statements about a study's limitations should not be buried in the body [middle] of the discussion section unless a limitation is specific to something covered in that part of the paper.
 If this is the case, though, the limitation should be reiterated at the conclusion of the section.

-If you determine that your study is seriously flawed due to important limitations, such as, an inability to acquire critical data, consider reframing it as an exploratory study intended to lay the groundwork for a more complete research study in the future.
+If you determine that your study is flawed due to important limitations, such as, an inability to acquire critical data, consider reframing it as an exploratory study intended to lay the groundwork for a more complete study in the future.
 Be sure, though, to specifically explain the ways that these flaws can be successfully overcome in a new study.

 When discussing the limitations of your research, be sure to: